Scroll Top

 ✨ A practical guide to winning position zero and boosting visibility

-How to Optimise for Featured Snippets and 'People Also Ask'
+⭐ How to Win Featured Snippets and Steal the Spotlight

 If you’re looking for more visibility without climbing to the top of the search rankings, featured snippets and “People Also Ask” boxes are your golden ticket.
 These SERP features are often shown above regular listings, making them prime real estate for traffic—even if your site isn’t ranked #1.